-In this article we are going to describe the travel plan that I would make, based on my experience, if I were going to travel seven days of holidays to New York, in order to visit the main tourist sites in one week and return with an unforgettable travel experience.
+In this article, we are going to describe the travel plan that I would make, based on my experience, if I were going to travel seven days of holidays to New York, to visit the main tourist sites in one week and return with an unforgettable travel experience.
 In general, the order does not necessarily have to be the right one, but probably depending on the weather, tiredness,… you would select one route or another on the fly.

 Routes for a week in New York

-Walk through the city centre
+Walk through the city center

 We start our walks through the city visiting Midtown Manhattan (from 58th Street to approximately 23rd Street).

 We are definitely in the most famous area of Manhattan, the whole central area of Manhattan with famous landmarks such as Grand Central Terminal, Rockefeller Center, Times Square, Empire State, New York Public Library or the always busy Bryant Park.
-In this tour you will visit some of the best known places in Midtown, although as you walk you will see that everything rings a bell, and for more information read our tour of Midtown Manhattan.
+In this tour, you will visit some of the best-known places in Midtown, although as you walk you will see that everything rings a bell, and for more information read our tour of Midtown Manhattan.

 Here you will have to decide to visit one of the two most famous viewpoints in the city, and I suggest you try to go just before sunset: